 Covenant Groups & Chalice Circles

 Looking for deeper fellowship with ERUUFians?
 Join a Covenant Group or Covenant Circle!
 These meet once or twice per month, primarily online during this pandemic period.
-In the video below, ERUUF members Linda Farley, Peter Burch, and Julia Ward share their experience with Covenant Groups and Chalice Circles at ERUUF.
+In the videos below, ERUUF members Steve Hall, Julia Ward, Linda Farley, and Peter Burch share their experience with Covenant Groups and Chalice Circles at ERUUF.

 What are Covenant Groups & Chalice Circles?